beb050123/Stock-Visualizer/README.md

 ## Usage

-Set your run configuration to the "HelloApplication.java" If the maven dependencies don't automaticall download, install them manually from the pom.xml file
+Set your run configuration to the "HelloApplication.java" class.
+If the maven dependencies don't automaticall download, install them manually from the pom.xml file